Mekong tours: French band to join Vietnamese singers in trans-Mekong tour

 The festival will take place mainly at the Chau Doc Municipality and the provincial capital of Long Xuyen.

-The program will include a trade and tourism fair, a rural food festival, a tour, competition and a seminar on developing tourism in Mekong River region.
+The program will include a trade and tourism fair, a rural food festival, a tour guide competition and a seminar on developing tourism in Mekong River region.
 All will take place in Long Xuyen, which lies some 50km southeast of the Vietnamese/Cambodian border.

 Chau Doc will be the venue for the art and cultural festival with the participation of art troupes from the Kinh (Viet), Hoa (Chinese), Cham, and Khmer communities in the Mekong Delta.
 In addition, fashions show will feature Tan Chau silk, a well-known traditional handicraft indigenous to An Giang Province.